It’s summer. It’s hot. You want ice cream. Have you hopped on the banana ice cream train yet?

 Now, onto our hacks.

-First up: Protein Banana Soft Serve.
+Hack 1: Protein Banana Soft Serve

-Blend up those frozen bananas and mix in those Salted Peanut Butter Chocolate Chip bar pieces and you’re one step closer to getting your protein and eating it too.
+Blend up those frozen bananas and mix in Salted Peanut Butter Chocolate Chip protein bar pieces and you’re one step closer to getting your protein and eating it too.
 Er, something like that.
 Try eating this protein-rich ice cream after a workout to help keep your muscles in tip-top shape.

 PB & Chocolate Protein Ice Cream